The negative and positive values of cultural anthropology

 - Anthropological training helps a person to understand

-the significance of pattern in a community, how the pattern is composed, what classes of people
+the significance of a pattern in a community, how the pattern is composed, what classes of people

 form the society and how people (individuals and groups) interact and interrelate.
 This helps one

-to know how things ought to be done or said in order to gain sympathetic hearing.
+know how things ought to be done or said to gain a sympathetic hearing.
 It is a good

 thing to know the correct and courteous procedure.
 How do I give?
-How do I receive?
-How do I
+How do I receive something?

-ask, act, respond, resist, complain, praise or interact without offense?
-To do and say things with
+How do I ask, act, respond, resist, complain, praise, or interact without offense?
+To do and say

 If individuals enter into a missionary situation as foreigners,

-as a representatives of a Church from the West, and do things in the Western fashion, they are
+as representatives of a Church from the West, and do things in the Western fashion, they may be

 on the other hand, missionaries adapt to their target people and operate through

-their culture patterns, the form and procedure of the church they plant will likely be more
+their cultural patterns, the form and procedure of the church they plant will likely be more

 indigenous forms and procedures as can legitimately be retained as Christian.